OPC Annual Awards Dinner

 - When Big Tech Goes Green, Taxpayers Help Foot the Bill Bloomberg Businessweek

-- Company insiders are selling stock during buybacks and making additional profits when stock prices jump.
+- Company insiders are selling stock during buybacks & making additional profits when prices jump.
 And it’s legal.
 Washington Post

 - How the Norcross Political Machine Muscled In On Prime Real Estate in New Jersey’s Poorest City WNYC & ProPublica

 - New Workers of the World: Capturing the voices of workers facing unprecedented change Bloomberg Businessweek

 - Two Nations, One Aquifer: A series about water at the border Albuquerque Journal

 If you’d like to join them, you’ll find more information, an FAQ, and the application at www.mcgrawcenter.org.
 You can also contact us at email@example.com with further questions.
 Applications for Winter 2021 Fellowship are due January 29, 2021.
 Summer 2021 applications will be due July 16, 2021.

 The McGraw Center for Business Journalism was established at the Newmark Graduate School of Journalism at CUNY in 2014 by the family of the late Harold W. McGraw, Jr., former chairman and CEO of McGraw-Hill and long-time publisher of BusinessWeek magazine.
 The Center is dedicated to enhancing the depth and quality of business and economic news coverage through training, student scholarships and support for veteran journalists.

 The Newmark Graduate School of Journalism in midtown Manhattan is the only publicly supported graduate journalism school in the Northeast.
 Led by Dean Sarah Bartlett, the School offers three 16 month Master’s degree programs: an M.A. in Journalism, Spanish Language Journalism, or Social Journalism.